TRANSMISSIONS Year End Edition (2/3): “Cringecore”

 Post-Miami I have dinner in LA with my friend Marta Fontolan, both of us having been too busy during the fair to spend time together, except for my brief pop in to her home base – the Sprüth Magers’ booth – during the preview.
 Over venison and Bolognese we exchange Basel post mortems, and I share some of my cringe findings.
 Marta studiously mentions Susan Sontag and “camp.”
 The difference, I respond, is that camp is un-self-aware.
 It’s a sincere appreciation and representation of vulgarity.
 Cringe is now corporate strategy and marketing, its assigned value ambiguous – and, like those of crypto and AI, its function is still being defined.

-TO BE CONTINUED.COME BACK TOMORROW – DECEMBER 31, 2021 – FOR THE NEXT INSTALLMENT OF TRANSMISSIONS: a communicable and speculative sociological research column wherein JORDAN RICHMAN traverses the globe, immersing himself into perceived moments of relevance to mine the fields of fashion and culture – extracting thoughts, encounters, and foreshadowings.
-Conclude another turn around the sun with reports from festivities in Doha, Los Angeles, Paris, Miami, New York, and the metaverse (kind of) – now through the end of 2021.
+TRANSMISSIONS is a communicable and speculative sociological research column wherein JORDAN RICHMAN traverses the globe, immersing himself into perceived moments of relevance to mine the fields of fashion and culture – extracting thoughts, encounters, and foreshadowings.
+Conclude another turn around the sun with reports from festivities in Doha, Los Angeles, Paris, Miami, New York, and the metaverse (kind of).